-internal joinery and kitchen hittings were moved.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are of timber, part timber and glazed.
-There are folding glazed doors between the kitchen and dining room.
-A timber carpeted staircase leads to attic floor level from the ground floor hallway.
-The kitchen has modern wall and base storage units.
+The internal doors are of timber, part timber and glazed and folding plastic.
+The kitchen has dated wall and base storage units.
+A timber carpeted staircase leads to first floor level.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The lounge has a timber and tiled fire surround with a solid fuel fireplace.
-The sitting room has a marble fire surround with an electric fire fitted but no functional fireplace.
-All other fireplaces have been removed with the openings blocked off.
-There is a dated Rayburn stove in the dining room.
+The lounge has a timber fire surround with an electric fire fitted.
+All other fireplaces have been blocked off with the surrounds removed.